banuaggun/banuaggun/README.md

 <h4>About Me</h4>

->_As a Ui/Ux Designer, I have a passion for creating (and sometimes coding) outstanding design experiences.
-My current focus is on developing user interface design and responsive frontend web applications.
-When I'm not committing code, I'm working on a new interface design project._
+>_I am a Ui/Ux Designer and Frontend Developer who loves coding and delivering outstanding design solutions.
+My main area of expertise is user interface design and developing responsive front-end web applications.
+When I'm not coding, I'm working on a new interface design project.
+So if I haven't committed on GitHub that day, I'm probably designing._

 <h4>Tools & Technologies I Use</h4>